jrab89/number_theory_talk/slides.md

 Primes are special.
 They're the building blocks of all of the natural numbers.
 There's a very important theorem in Number Theory, The Fundamental Theorem of Arithmetic, that establishes primes as these building blocks.
 It states that all integers greater than 1 can be expressed uniquely as a product of primes.
+Another way to think about this is that if mathematics had a Periodic Table, instead of listing the elements it would list prime numbers.

 ---